sunginejal/AICodeReview/README.md

-# This research aims for causal identification in examining the efficacy of AI in the code review process along several dimensions.
+# This research aims to establish the causal identification of the efficacy of AI in the code review process across several dimensions.